iml-it/appmonitor/docs/20_💡_How_does_it_work.md

-[TOC]
-# How does it work? #
+## How does it work?

 The appmonitor is a monitoring tool that consists of 2 parts

 - **client** (for each webapplication to check)
   - is executed on a incoming http request (there is no agent)
   - makes necessary checks for the full functionality of a website
   - uses the credentials of the application
   - responds information as JSON
   - more: [Client](20_Client/10_Introduction.md) , [PHP-Client](30_PHP-client/10_Introduction.md)